backintime - Man Page

 Description

 Back In Time is a simple backup tool for Linux.
-The backup is done by taking snapshots of a specified set of folders.
+The backup is done by taking backups of a specified set of directories and files.
+This is the command line tool.
+The graphical tool is backintime-qt(1).

 Modes